geomercer/2020-03-06-git_collaboration/README.md

 ## This should just show up in my_branch
 * Made an alias for git log --online ...
 * This is the beginning of our branch
+* This will be third and last edit for this timer